RussellGarwood/phylogeny_scripts/README.md

 _____

-This repository hosts a collection of scripts for TNT, bash and R that RJG finds useful for phylogenies.
+This repository hosts a collection of scripts for TNT, bash and R that RJG finds useful for phylogenies and data analysis from, e.g. TREvoSim.

 _____